 This “fake” layover is a great way to hack your way to cheaper airfare.
-And if there’s anyone out there that disapproves, I don’t feel guilty about using this trick since an airline charging less to take one more flight is ridiculous in my opinion.
+And if there’s anyone out there that disapproves, I don’t feel guilty about using this trick since an airline charging less to take an additional flight is ridiculous.

 Similarly, booking flights with built-in layovers on the way to your destination can help you to save money.

 Other Layover Airport Hacks You Never Knew

 To reduce the price even further, choose layovers in broke countries!
 For example, in 2016 I was flying via Thailand when trouble kicked and a heavy military presence was seen in some parts of the country.
 I was heading to Kuala Lumpur from China, but having a layover in Thailand more or less halved the cost.